michaeluno/admin-page-framework/readme.txt

 - Added the internal ability for the `select` and `radio` field types to accept nested `attributes` arguments for each `label` element.
 - Fixed a bug that site-wide field type definitions were loaded multiple times per page load, introduced in 3.7.0.
 - Tweaked the style of form sections and fields.
-- Tweaked the style of help tooltips.
+- Tweaked the style of help tool tips.

 = 3.7.0 - 2015/12/04 =
 - Added the `setMessage()` and `getMessage()` methods to retrieve and modify the framework system messages.